Firstly, take a look at the image below to understand what makes up the marketing mix.

 - What is the promotion strategy of your competitors?

 The company’s employees are important in marketing because they are the ones who deliver the service.
-It is important to hire and train the right people to deliver superior service to the clients.
+It is important to hire and train the right people to deliver superior service to the clients, whether they run a support desk, customer service, copywriters, programmers…etc.

 The systems and processes of the organization affect the execution of the service.
-So, you have to make sure that you have a well-tailored process in place.
+So, you have to make sure that you have a well-tailored process in place to minimize costs.

 - Cost – According to Lauterborn, price is not the only cost incurred when purchasing a product.
 Cost of conscience or opportunity cost is also part of the cost of product ownership.